bytecode0/kmmcomposeApp/README.md

 # How it works?
-KMPTemplate leverages the power of Kotlin Multiplatform and Compose Multiplatform to create a unified codebase for all target platforms.
+kmmcomposeApp leverages the power of Kotlin Multiplatform and Compose Multiplatform to create a unified codebase for all target platforms.
 Here's how it works for each platform:

 <ul>
 <li><b>Android:</b> Runs natively on Android devices. </li>